Articles tagged with: Cashflow Model

 mining desktop study

-In a previous article I outlined my thoughts on the usefulness of early stage financial modelling (“Early Stage “What-if” Economic Analysis – How Useful Is It?”).
-My observation was that it is useful to take a few days to build a simple cashflow model yourself to help you understand your project.
+In a previous article I outlined my thoughts on the usefulness of early stage financial modelling (“Early Stage “What-if” Mine Economic Analysis – Its Valuable”).
+My observation was that it is useful to take a few days to build a simple cashflow model to help your team better understand your project.

 By “simple” I mean really simple.

-This blog describes one of the techniques that I use to take a quick look at any project; whether it is for a client wishing to understand his project at a high level; or whether it is a project that I have read about.
-There is no study nor production schedule available yet.
+This blog describes one of the techniques that I use to take a super-quick look at any project; whether it is for a client wishing to understand his project at a high level; or whether it is a project that I have read about.
+There isn’t any actual study or production schedule available yet.
+Maybe there is only a mineral resource estimate available.

 Screenshot of Simple Economic Model

-I term this a one dimensional (“1D”) model since it doesn’t require the typical X-Y matrix with years across the top and production data down the page.
+I use the term one dimensional (“1D”) model since it doesn’t use the typical X-Y matrix with years across the top and production data down the page.

 The only caveat is that you need to have some sense for operating and capital costs for similar projects.
-The analysis can be on both a pre-tax and simple after-tax basis.
+This analysis can be on both a pre-tax and simple after-tax basis.

-Using estimated metal prices and recoveries, the first step is to calculate the incremental revenue generated by each tonne of ore (see a previous article “11.
-Rock Value Calculator – What’s My Rock Worth?”).
+Using estimated metal prices and recoveries, the first step is to calculate the incremental revenue generated by each tonne of ore (see a previous article “Ore Value Calculator – What’s My Ore Worth?”).

 Next that revenue per tonne is multiplied by the total ore tonnage to arrive at the total revenue over the life of mine.